Lernstick/glados/howtos/network-config.md

 ## Network configuration

 There are 2 possible ways you can configure your setup.
-You can either configure the network, that the client can autodiscover the exam server, or configure the clients to access a fixed IP-address.
+You can either configure the network in the way that the client can autodiscover the exam server, or configure the clients to access a fixed IP-address.
 The client setup can be found [here](client-config.md).

 ### Autodiscovery of the exam server